 Benefits Provided.
-For the fiscal year ended September 30, 2015, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement, with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
-To be eligible to receive a HIS Plan benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which may include Medicare.
+For the fiscal year ended September 30, 2018, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of service credited at retirement multiplied by \$5.
+The minimum payment is \$30 and the maximum payment is \$150 per month, pursuant to Section 112.363, Florida Statutes.
+To be eligible to receive a HIS Plan benefit, a retiree under one of the State-administered retirement systems must provide proof of health insurance coverage, which may include Medicare.

 Contributions.
 The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal years ended June 30, 2016 and 2015, the contribution rates were 1.66% and 1.26% of payroll respectively, pursuant to Section 112.363, Florida Statues.
+For the fiscal years ended June 30, 2018 and 2017, the contribution rates were 1.66% of payroll, pursuant to Section 112.363, Florida Statues.
 The Sheriff contributed 100% of its statutorily required contributions for the current and preceding three years.
 HIS Plan contributions are deposited in a separate trust fund from which payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or canceled.

-The Sheriff's contributions to the HIS Plan totaled \$132,526 for the fiscal year ended September 30, 2015 (modified accrual basis).
+The Sheriff's contributions to the HIS Plan totaled \$207,082 for the fiscal year ended September 30, 2018 (modified accrual basis).